Why buy Physical Gold?

 It's no surprise that a bullion company would advise everybody to hold a small amount of physical gold, but we do so with the stats to back our recommendation up.

-Historical data illustrates how the gold price has consistently and successfully outperformed any other investment.
+Historical data illustrates how the gold price has consistently and successfully outperformed many other investments.
 However, if a safe, low-risk investment is not for you, then ETFs offer a more speculative investment alternative.
-Another option is to delve into the best of both worlds: speculate on the price of gold via a Gold ETF as well as buying some physical gold to spread and reduce the element of risk.
+Another option is to delve into the best of both worlds: speculate on the price of gold via a gold ETF as well as buying some physical gold to spread and reduce the element of risk.

 Most investors happily and safely store their bullion at home; after all, that is one of the major advantages of gold bar and coin physical ownership.
 We would advise that you take certain measures to avoid compromising the security of your investment.
 Firstly, don’t take any unnecessary risks: keep it to yourself.
 Avoid telling family, friends, and work colleagues that you have gold on the premises as you never know who's listening or who might find out.
 Insure your gold if you feel more comfortable and / or look into buying a small home safe for extra peace of mind; ideally one which can be hidden in the floor or wall.

 Alternatively, be creative.
 Remember - gold is easy to hide.
 Due to its significant value you have to own millions of pounds worth before storage becomes a real issue.
 Hide it in the loft, cellar, in the wall, under the floorboards, in a shoe box under the bed... the options are endless.
 The challenge is to hide it in the kind of place an intruder would not easily have access to if you were unfortunate enough to be burgled.
-If you’d rather not keep your gold within arm’s reach then for as little as £35 a year you can hire a safety deposit box from a bank.
+If you’d rather not keep your gold within arm’s reach then you could consider hiring a safety deposit box from a bank.

 It’s worth noting the bullion dealer who you purchased the gold from will often offer you the best price as part of their gold buy back service.
-Here at BullionByPost, if you brought your gold from us or another dealer we pay an unbeatable price of 96% of the global spot price at the time of sell.
-The money could be in your account the same day we receive the physical gold.
+Here at BullionByPost, if you brought your gold from us or another dealer we pay a price of 96% of the global spot price at the time of selling.

 Physical Gold versus Gold ETFs